The overall workplace PSI score.

 The specific factors that influence that result.

-If these are blended into one combined score, it becomes difficult to identify what is actually driving performance.
 For example, if overall performance declines, leaders must be able to see whether the cause is leadership effectiveness, limited career mobility, compensation perception, or cultural misalignment.
-By separating overall performance from its drivers, PSI allows organizations to measure results clearly and diagnose causes precisely.
-This separation is the foundation of PSI's architecture.

 The Framework Architecture